winduum/winduum-docs/docs/docs/components/popover.md

+---
+description: "Popover can be used for dropdowns and other popovers when an element is clicked, focused or hovered."
+---

 # Popover
 Popover can be used for dropdowns and other popovers when an element is clicked, focused or hovered.
 You have the following types of trigger as an option: